 Luckily, I grinded to prepare for the fight, and have Ramza simply teleport off the wall.
 He then annihilates the enemy Summoner while Gaffgarion roams around aimlessly on the other side of the wall.

 Agrias unleashes a holy sword attack that I didn't demonstrate previously.
 This one does a lot of damage and adds the Doom/Countdown effect.
-Not as good as the move that has a chance to insta-KO, but it usually does a little more damage and has a better range.
-This might be the holy sword move I get the least mileage out of, though.
+Not as good as the move that has a chance to insta-KO, but it usually does a little more damage and has a better range, making it better against bosses early-game.

 Hallowed Bolt is debatably the best one.
 It hits all enemies in a five-square space and sometimes silences their casting.
 It also does significant damage and has terrific range.